astral-sh/ruff/crates/red_knot_test/README.md

 ### Configuring search paths and kinds

-The red-knot TOML configuration format hasn't been designed yet, and we may want to implement support in the test framework for configuring search paths before it is designed.
-If so, we can define some configuration options for now under the `[tool.knot.tests]` namespace.
+The red-knot TOML configuration format hasn't been finalized, and we may want to implement support in the test framework for configuring search paths before it is designed.
+If so, we can define some configuration options for now under the `[tests]` namespace.
 In the future, perhaps some of these can be replaced by real red-knot configuration options; some or all may also be kept long-term as test-specific options.

 Some configuration options we will want to provide: